flxb8/listmonk-mcp/docs/index.md

 - **Campaigns**: Create, manage, and send campaigns
 - **Templates**: Access campaign and transactional templates
 - **Transactional Messages**: Send individual emails with template data

+## What is MCP?

+The Model Context Protocol (MCP) is an open standard that enables AI assistants to securely connect to external data sources and tools.
+This server implements MCP to provide AI assistants with direct access to Listmonk's newsletter management capabilities.

+## Requirements

+- Python 3.11+
+- Running Listmonk instance
+- API credentials from Listmonk admin panel